Offerel/SyncMarks-Extension/README.md

 There are some open issue, where i must use currently a workaround or if no workaround is possible, we have to wait for a upstream fix in Fennec project.
 THis is a list of a issues im aware as of now:
 * Bookmark API isn't supported on Android.
 There is hope, that this will be supported in the upcoming future, but currently it's unsupported at least on Android.
 In Kiwi Browser its working as expected.
 You can follow the bug at https://bugzilla.mozilla.org/show_bug.cgi?id=1625231
 * Context menu isn't supported on Fennec Android.
 The only workaround so far is to use again the popup view.
 That's why this function is now re-added again.
-* Notifications are completely broken in Fennec Android.
+* ~~Notifications are completely broken in Fennec Android.
 As a workaround, i have added pushed urls also the logfile.
-You can follow the bug report at https://github.com/mozilla-mobile/fenix/issues/14993
+You can follow the bug report at https://github.com/mozilla-mobile/fenix/issues/14993~~ Fixed at least in current Nightly
 * activeTabs permission does not include url propertie on Fennec Android.
 As a workaround i have re-added the tabs permission, to get the url of an active tab.
 You can follow this bug at https://github.com/mozilla-mobile/fenix/issues/14093
 * The settings will not opened correctly in Fennec Android.
 So the settings page will be opened sometimes invisible in a tab in the background, some other times it will opened multiple times.
 You can follow the bugreport at https://github.com/mozilla-mobile/fenix/issues/15742